Who was Joke-()-phine?

 I played guitar and sang a ballad that was beautiful to me and had a mini nervous breakdown; torn between personal loss, bitterness, and fellowship in the midst of those around me clapping and cheering at the end, hugging me afterwards, and willing that I too shared their noble feelings about the noble fallen comrade so beautiful to them.

 They looked at me from behind upside down, chin-mounted and pointed proscenium smiles that had parsed and scored through those lyrics and music, remedying errors, blindspots and improper symbolism or metaphors.

 Another former friend, another former nurse too—and another mature alumna of the Polytechnic—gave a well-judged speech that lilted lightly from peak to trough to peak and calmed our tides of feeling about the fallen Geordie’s steadfastness in the name of struggle and spoke of the need for the legions to keep struggling.

-And she spoke for everybody expressing sympathy for those who had got burnt out or self-destructed on the way – and she glanced fondly in my direction with fecund brow.
+And she spoke for everybody expressing sympathy for those who had got burnt out or self-destructed on the way, beaten down by the damaged world we find ourselves in – and she looked fondly in my direction with fecund brow.